MooshroomGaming/StreamDockConnect/README.md

+#
+# DO NOT COPY THIS AND PUBLISH THIS EXTENSION IN THE CHROMEWEBSTORE

 # StreamDock Connect
 A Chrome extension that enables Chromebook users to connect and control the Iyut Stream Dock (Mirabox 293S) via USB.
 This project aims to bring full compatibility, allowing users to interact with their Stream Dock directly from Chrome OS.